 Winter is the best time to plant bare-rooted apple trees.
 These are cheaper than container-grown ones and are available in a wider range of varieties from fruit nurseries.
 Trees grow to different heights, depending on the rootstock.

 When deciding where to plant your tree, choose a site in full sun, making sure that there will be room for the branches to develop.
 Don’t worry if you have a small garden – trees can also be trained and pruned as fans, cordons and espaliers to be grown against a suitable wall, fences or piece of trellis.

-Prepare the soil before planting with plenty of well-rotted garden compost or farmyard manure.
-Dig a big hole, hammer in a tree stake and position the tree.
+Prepare the soil before planting.
+Then dig a square hole, hammer in a tree stake and position the tree.
 Hold the tree while you fill in around it with soil.